AsaKosto/chester/README.md

 Valuation: One of the primary difficulties in buying or selling a piece of art is how to set a proper price.
 Art valuation is inherently a subjective task that takes into account many factors such as the artist, the time period, the condition, the popularity of the piece itself, and the provenance.
 Usually, valuations are performed by appraisers who are hired by either the auction house or the private seller.
 Appraisers, auctioneers, and sellers are incentivized to give ridiculously high appraisals.
 This is possible because the sale history of the piece is often either private or difficult to ascertain, meaning there is no historical baseline for valuation in most cases.
 A blockchain solution clearly solves this problem by showing an on-chain record of amount that was paid during the auction.
 This is a benefit for buyers in the future, who can avoid getting prices hiked by opaque valuations, and for regulatory authorities, who can more accurately value collections based on the historical sale prices of similar pieces.

 Security: At a physical auction, there is a risk of "partial or promised payment" scams.
 When bidding at an auction, a bidder does not need to actually have the money on hand, and hence payment is not guaranteed.
 Running the auction through a smart contract means that the item will only be "sold" if there are enough funds necessary for its purchase.
 Due to the sometimes sketchy nature of art collectors, particularly those whose money comes from dubious or volatile sources, this is an important concern.
 Regulatory authorities need to come in to enforce restitution if one party is scammed.
-An on-chain solution means that the auction platform itself enforces the sale, and if payment is not rendered, the sale is easily and verifiably nullified.
+An on-chain solution means that the auction platform itself enforces the sale, and if payment cannot be rendered, the sale is easily and verifiably nullified.

 Anonymity: Often, wealthy patrons buying or selling art prefer to remain anonymous.
 This can be for a multitude of reasons, but the fact is that no auction house or even any private auction today can provide true anonymity.
 The ability to buy and sell high-valued goods anonymously is obviously in demand, buyers at auctions in the past have paid for pieces with cryptocurrency.
 A platform that allows anonymous listing, bidding, and arbitration is perfectly tailored to high value individuals or organizations who value their privacy transacting high value items.

 Speculation: The art market is inherently speculative, and many collectors with no interest in art buy pieces purely for economic value.
-Chesster would allow multiple parties to join together and create a bid, which then would require some pre-agreed amount of signatures to re-list.
+Chesster would allow multiple parties to join together and create a bid, which they can then re-list.
 Upon re-listing, the original buyers would be paid out relative to the percentage they contributed to the original purchase.
 A blockchain record of all the initial transaction makes automatic proportional payout easy.
 This ability to "split" a purchase with multiple parties in the same bid will also allow large numbers of people to own fractions of a piece, and gain access to the insane multiples of returns normally reserved for super-rich art collectors.
 This idea is already implemented through multiple services such as Masterworks and Yieldstreet, but those services are still susceptible to foul play or loss of records.
 With an on-chain record of who paid how much, the investment is guaranteed if the payout is managed by a smart contract instead of a central entity.

-Section 2: Chesster's Features Chesster will support multiple auction formats with multiple payment options: List: Sellers can list an item for a certain amount of time.
-Currently there is only one auction format, English, but in the future there could be more such as secret bids that take advantage of ZK-proofs.
+Section 2: Chesster's Features: Chesster will support multiple auction formats with multiple payment options: List: Sellers can list an item for a certain amount of time.
+Currently there is only one auction format, English, but in the future there could be more such as secret bids that take advantage of ZK-proofs (FPSB/SPSB for example).
 Bid: Buyers can currently bid on listings and in the future they will have the option to automatically match bids up to a certain amount.
 Authorize/Ensure: Buyers must propose a trusted third party (such as a well-known auction house with a publicly verifiable signature) to arbitrate transactions in the case of an escrow procedure being necessary.
 Multi-Bid: Multiple buyers can join together to create a bid that will pay out proportionally upon re-listing the item.
 Re-listing will require some percentage of signatures agreed upon in the initial bid.
  Chesster's main advantage is its simplicity and usability.
-We encapsulate all the transaction mechanics under the hood and provide an easy-to-use and intuitive API with functions like ListEnglish(TimeLimit, MinimumBid), Bid(AuctionID, Amount, ThirdParty), Lookup(AuctionID) etc...
+We encapsulate all the transaction mechanics under the hood and provide an easy-to-use and intuitive API.
 Chesster will also allow listers to pay the third party a commission for their role in arbitrating the sale (*To be Implemented).

 Section 3: Why Chesster?